masahiro-666/midterm/README.md

 Each part was tested on its own to make sure it worked right, and then I checked to see how everything worked together.
 No broken pieces allowed!

 # Kittikan Khonaban 1650704271 CS319 Sec 427A No.40
+P.S.
+JS files files are used for run test.